jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

-Version 0.1X.X (XX-XX-2019)
+Version 0.16.0 (24-05-2019)
-- Added the MergeLineSegments tool.
+- Added the MergeLineSegments and SphericalStdDevOfNormals tools.
 - Fixed a bug with reading LAS files with point records with extra bytes.
 Previously, the LAS decoder assumed the Point Record Length matched that of the LAS specifications (with the variable of the optional intensity and user data).
 Some LAS files in the wild (particularly those created using